 Nowadays, pets are considered part of the family.
 This is reflected in the way we treat our pets, along what we spend on their lifestyle and healthcare.

-We have insured thousands of Aussie dogs and cats since we started offering pet insurance cover in 2008.
-Ten to twenty years ago, many of the veterinary techniques or treatments used today were not available, and many pets were euthanised if they became ill or were badly injured.
+We have insured thousands of Aussie dogs and cats since we began offering pet insurance cover in 2008.
+Ten to twenty years ago, many of the veterinary techniques or treatments commonly used today were not available, and many pets were euthanised if they became ill or were badly injured.
 Today there are far more sophisticated treatment options available, but these come at a cost.
-The specialisation in future veterinary care looks like it will increase with time, with associated costs likely to increase exponentially.
+The specialisation of veterinary care is grow considerably over the coming years, with associated costs likely to increase exponentially.

 In our experience, it is common for pets to land up at an emergency clinic or speciality hospital at least once in their lifetime.
-A good question to ask yourself is this; “Will you be willing to spend upwards of $4,000 to treat your furry family member” if this happened?
+An important question to ask yourself is this; “Will I be willing to spend upwards of $5,000 to treat my furry family member if this happens?”

-Most pet owners would answer yes to this question, yet most pet owners would also be concerned about how they could afford this type of treatment if they were in this situation.
-This is when the value of pet insurance truly becomes apparent, and the premium charged for a good quality policy is suddenly put into perspective.
+Most pet owners would answer “yes” to this question, yet most pet owners would also be concerned about how they could afford this type of treatment if they were in this situation.
+This is when the value of pet insurance truly becomes apparent, and the premium payable for a good quality policy is suddenly put into perspective.